beky25/ElectionCensus/README.md

 # ElectionCensus
-A project to use 133 county lrvrl census variables from virginia combined with 2016 election results trying to predict winner.
+A project which uses 133  county census variables from virginia combined with 2016 election results trying to predict winner using machine learning algorithms